 - The Charge Blade is one of the most difficult weapons in the series to master, due to its complicated "phial" and "discharge" system, and essentially being three weapons in one: a Sword, a Shield, and Giant Axe.
 The player must master using attacks that charge the sword and shield, store those charges into the shield's phials, and then discharge those phials for maximum damage.
 The weapon's most powerful attack, the Super Amped Elemental Discharge, has an EXTREMELY long windup and linear attack range, meaning that landing it on the fast, hard-hitting monsters in the games requires either serious timing or setup in order to use consistently.
 But when it lands, its target is going to explode in a world of hurt.

 - The Hunting Horn is the single least-used weapon in the game, being essentially a "support" weapon and not all that useful for a solo hunter.
 In a party, though, the person using the Hunting Horn is the MVP of the team, providing various buffs and immunities, healing, and even dishing out some of the highest damage in the game if they can land its rather slow, unwieldy attacks.
-In addition to this, as a "Blunt" style weapon, hitting monsters in the head with the Horn will stun the monster and let the rest of the team dish out heavy damage with their strong, but slow attacks.
-A Hunting Horn master is thus one of the most respected and rarely-seen player archetypes.
+In addition to this, as a "Blunt" style weapon, they can break armor faster and hitting monsters in the head with the Horn will stun the monster and let the rest of the team dish out heavy damage with their own attacks.
+A Hunting Horn master is thus one of the most respected and rarely seen player archetypes.